 "Sadhana is a practice of self-discipline that allows one to express the Infinite within one’s self.
 It is a time each day to notice the patterns that lead away from higher consciousness and to transcend those patterns." --The Aquarian Teacher: KRI International Kundalini Yoga Teacher Training Level 1 by Yogi Bhajan, PhD, Master of Kundalini Yoga, 2005...

-We begin with a 20 minute Meditation of the Soul called Japji, then go into 20-40 minutes of yoga exercises followed by savasana and 62 minutes of mantra meditation.
+It begins with a 20 minute Meditation of the Soul called Japji, then goes into 20-40 minutes of yoga exercises followed by savasana and 62 minutes of mantra meditation.
 This practice helps you conquer time, space, and your personal blocks.
 With regular practice, it delivers your next most radiant Self.
 Globally, the Aquarian Sadhana can begin as early as 3:45 am and often at 4:30 am.
 This class is typically by donation.

 Sacred Playground: Meditation for Kids